 - Some styles of yoga teach this pose with chest forward and extended arm reaching straight out in front of the chest.

 There are many different variations of Natarajasana.
 Don’t be in a rush to “progress” too quickly.
 No one form or shape is better than another.
 If you experience discomfort or cramping, especially in the thigh or around the knee of the lifted leg, try focusing on flexing the foot while in the pose.

-- Reach back and find your right ankle or foot while avoid leaning forward.
-Depending on your body and flexibility, you might find that holding the inside or outside of your foot or ankle feels better.
-Both are appropriate variations for this pose.
-Grabbing the outside of the foot is typically more challenging, but it will provide a deeper stretch for your shoulders and will better encourage your chest to stay lifted.
+- Grabbing the outside of the foot is typically more challenging, but it will provide a deeper stretch for your shoulders and will better encourage your chest to stay lifted.

-- Begin to push your right foot into your right hand, lifting the foot up and back at the same time.
+- Option to kick your right foot into your right hand, lifting the foot up and back at the same time.
 The more actively you use your right leg, the easier it will be to maintain your balance.

 Get the latest from Gaia

 - Half pigeon pose | Eka pada rajakapotasana